Atomic force microscopy

+A technique used to image extremely small samples, such as atoms or molecules.
+Atomic force microscopes work by using a sharp probe to “feel” along the surface of the sample with a lever whose position can be detected by laser deflection.

 An AFM generates images by scanning a small cantilever over the surface of a sample.
 The sharp tip on the end of the cantilever contacts the surface, bending the cantilever and changing the amount of laser light reflected into the photodiode.
 The height of the cantilever is then adjusted to restore the response signal, resulting in the measured cantilever height tracing the surface.

-Atomic force microscopy (AFM) or scanning force microscopy (SFM) is a very-high-resolution type of scanning probe microscopy (SPM), with demonstrated resolution on the order of fractions of a nanometer, more than 1000 times better than the optical diffraction limit.
+Atomic force microscopy (AFM) or scanning force microscopy (SFM) is a very-high-resolution type of scanning probe microscopy (SPM), with demonstrated resolution on the order of fractions of a nanometer, more than 1,000 times better than the optical diffraction limit.